browserengineering/book/book/html.md

 all the time as features are added.
 The mechanism for these changes is simply browsers shipping new features, not any change to the "version" of HTML.
-In general, the web is an *unversioned platform*---new features are often added as  enhancements, but don't break existing ones.^[Features can be removed, but only if they stop being used by the vast majority of sites.
+In general, the web is an *unversioned platform*---new features are often added as enhancements, but only so long as they don't break existing ones.^[Features can be removed, but only if they stop being used by the vast majority of sites.
 This makes it very hard to remove web features compared with other platforms.]
 :::

 [living-standard]: https://html.spec.whatwg.org/